Pumawanka

 Not Included

-Start of the hike, ascending through the valley (approximately 2 hours).
+Start of the hike, ascending through the Pumawanka Gorge (approx. 2 hours).

-Arrival at Inca Raqay archaeological site, followed by a walk to Sutoc Paccha community.
+Arrival at the Inca Raqay archaeological site and subsequent walk to the high Andean community of Sutoc Paccha.
 Traditional offering with coca leaves.

-Continue one more hour to the waterfalls.
-Lunch and rest with spectacular views.
+We continue walking for one more hour to the waterfalls.
+Snack and rest time with spectacular views.

-Arrival in Chupani.
-Transfer back to your hotel.
+Arrival in Chupani and transfer back to Urubamba.

 Requirements & What to Bring